MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/defender/Set-MpPreference.md

 - 8: Never

 The default value is 8, never.
-If you specify a value of 8 or do not specify a value, Windows Defender performs a scheduled full scan to complete remediation by using a default frequency.
+If you specify a value of 8 or don’t specify a value, Windows Defender performs a scheduled full scan to complete remediation by using a default frequency.

 ```yaml
 Type: Day